dbt-ethz/compas_vol_old/README.md

 - To get started, I recommend you create a separate environment in an Anaconda Python 3.7 installation.
 The details are described here: https://compas-dev.github.io/main/gettingstarted/installation.html
 - With the newly created environment active, make sure you have git installed.
 If not, in the terminal (Mac) or Anaconda Prompt (Win) run `conda install git`.
 - Then install `compas_vol` directly from source, running `pip install git+https://github.com/dbt-ethz/compas_vol`
-- The example notebooks use [ipyvolume](https://ipyvolume.readthedocs.io/en/latest/index.html) for isosurfacing and mesh display.
+- The example notebooks use [meshplot](https://skoch9.github.io/meshplot/) for isosurfacing and mesh display.
+Install it with `conda install meshplot`
+- Some also use [ipyvolume](https://ipyvolume.readthedocs.io/en/latest/index.html).
 Install it with `conda install -c conda-forge ipyvolume`

 ## Example